cheese1/medusawiki/Medusa-installation-CentOS.md

 ## CentOS 6-7
 The following instructions are for installing Medusa on CentOS.
-The installation should also be applicable to RHEL and Fedora with minimal changes.
+They should also be applicable to RHEL and Fedora with minimal changes.

 The installation assumes that you're not using the root user to install/run Medusa.
 The entries for **user:group** throughout the document will be set as **medusa:media** and you will have to modify it if you want it to match your user configuration.